sriegodedios/HackKState2016/README.md

 * Client/Server communication

-* Create a model to analyze the data in R
+* Analyze the data and create models with high predictive accuracy in R

 * Integrating sqlite database